Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlInstanceLink.md

 ```

 ## DESCRIPTION
-The **Update-AzSqlInstanceLink** cmdlet modifies properties of an Azure SQL Managed Instance link.
+**Update-AzSqlInstanceLink** cmdlet modifies properties of an instance link.

 ## EXAMPLES